yduf/yduf.github.io/_posts/2021-09-28-treemap-windirstat.md

 Have same treemap vizualisation ported to linux

 ### CodeMap
-- treemap code is in `windirstat/Controls/treemap.cpp`
+- treemap code is in `windirstat/Controls/treemap.cpp` CTreemapPreview::OnPaint()
+	- CTreemap::DrawTreemapDoubleBuffered()
+    	- CTreemap::DrawTreemap()
+			- CTreemap::RecurseDrawGraph()

 ### see also